-- Many of the arithmetic instructions operate on both signed and unsigned integers. - Effect: processor update the flags ZF, CF, SF, and OF in such a manner that subsequent instructions can interpret the results of the arithmetic as either signed or unsigned. - CF contains information relevant to unsigned integers - SF and OF contain information relevant to signed integers - ZF is relevant to both signed and unsigned integers
+- Many of the arithmetic instructions operate on both signed and unsigned integers. - Effect: processor update the flags ZF, CF, SF, and OF in such a manner that subsequent instructions can interpret the results of the arithmetic as either signed or unsigned. - CF contains information relevant to unsigned integers - SF and OF contain information relevant to signed integers - ZF is relevant to both signed and unsigned integers - ZF is set when all bits of the result are zero.

-- If the integer is unsigned, CF may be tested after one of these arithmetic operations to determine whether the operation required a carry or borrow of a one-bit in the high-order position of the destination operand. - CF is set if a one-bit was carried out of the high-order position (addition instructions ADD, ADC, AAA, and DAA) or if a one-bit was carried (i.e. borrowed) into the high-order bit (subtraction instructions SUB, SBB, AAS,DAS, CMP, and NEG).
+- If the integer is unsigned, CF may be tested after one of these arithmetic operations to determine whether the operation required a carry or borrow of a one-bit in the high-order position of the destination operand. - CF is set if a one-bit was carried out of the highorder position (addition instructions ADD, ADC, AAA, and DAA) or if a one-bit was carried (i.e. borrowed) into the high-order bit (subtraction instructions SUB, SBB, AAS, DAS, CMP, and NEG).

-- If the integer is signed, both SF and OF should be tested. - SF always has the same value as the sign bit of the result. - The most significant bit of a signed integer is the bit next to the sign-bit 6 of a byte, bit 14 of a word, or bit 30 of a doubleword. - OF is set in either of these cases: - A one-bit was carried out of the MSB into the sign bit but no one bit was carried out of the sign bit (addition instructions ADD, ADC, INC,AAA, and DAA), i.e. the result was greater than the greatest positive number that could be contained in the destination operand.
+- If the integer is signed, both SF and OF should be tested. - SF always has the same value as the sign bit of the result. - The most significant bit of a signed integer is the bit next to the sign-bit 6 of a byte, bit 14 of a word, or bit 30 of a doubleword. - OF is set in either of these cases: - 1.
+A one-bit was carried out of the MSB into the sign bit but no one bit was carried out of the sign bit (addition instructions ADD, ADC, INC, AAA, and DAA), i.e. the result was greater than the greatest positive number that could be contained in the destination operand. - 2.
+A one-bit was carried from the sign bit into the MSB but no one bit was carried into the sign bit (subtraction instructions SUB, SBB, DEC,AAS, DAS, CMP, and NEG), i.e. the result was smaller that the smallest negative number that could be contained in the destination operand.